Llandyfaelog 132kV Substation

 NGET takes electricity generated from large power sources, like offshore wind, nuclear and gas power stations, and transports it through its network of overhead lines, cables, and substations.

 As the Distribution Network Operator (DNO) for South and West Wales, NGED takes the power from the transmission network, lowers the voltage of the electricity through our substations and send it to end users across the distribution network.
-NGED also connects smaller scale generation, such as solar, wind, and community energy.
+NGED also connects smaller scale generation, such as onshore solar, wind, and community energy.

 How can communities have their say?